High Performance Computing Center

-The HPCC currently operates two main clusters: Quanah, with a benchmarked total computing power of 485 Teraflops/s, and Hrothgar, with a total aggregate computing power of 166 Teraflops/s, in addition to several specialty clusters and special-purpose resources.
+The HPCC's primary cluster is RedRaider, with a peak theoretical total computing power of approximately 2.2 petaflops, consisting of two CPU partitions and two GPU partitions.
+Other cluster computing resources include an interactive Open OnDemand partition and several specialty clusters and special-purpose resources.
 These clusters are designed to provide a natural stepping stone between capabilities available to researchers on their individual desktop, laptop and portable resources and those of highly competitive national and international-scale supercomputing resources.
-For more information, please refer to our page on HPCC equipment.
+For more detailed information, please refer to our page on HPCC equipment.

-The HPCC staff provides consulting and assistance to campus researchers with advanced computational software and/or hardware needs.
-We also provide training in parallel and grid computing as used at the facility, and administration for local high performance systems.
-We provide consulting within limitations on available staff time to support, configure and help users to port and optimize applications to make effective use of HPCC resources.
+The HPCC staff provides consulting and assistance to campus researchers with advanced computational software and/or hardware needs, along with consulting to support, configure and help users to port and optimize applications to make effective use of HPCC resources.
+Our team also assists campus researchers to scale up from local systems to national and international supercomputing resources.
+We accomplish this by organizing monthly training opportunities that cover use of such resources and by hosting cross-disciplinary seminars and meetings with research groups.
 The HPCC staff also serves as a liaison between various campus teams that are engaged in research.
-For more information, please visit our pages on user guides and user support.
+For more information, please visit our pages on user training, user guides and user support.

 The High Performance Computing Center's (HPCC) resources are distributed between two primary locations on campus, the Experimental Sciences Building and Chemistry building, and a machine room at the Reese Center off campus.
 For more information, please read HPCC facilities.
 To locate our offices, please refer to HPCC locations.

 For general business information information about services, equipment, or grid computing efforts at Texas Tech University, please email firstname.lastname@example.org or contact our office directly at (806) 742-4350.
 To request user support, please send email to email@example.com.